Molokai beaches

 Hotel Molokai

 There are a few other places to stay; some condo complexes and home rentals – and that’s it.
 All in all, there are about 400 rooms on the whole island.
-And while we are discussing numbers, there are only 2 liquor licenses for establishments on the island – so wipe those visions of cabana boys, mai tais, and rum shots on the beach away.
+And while we are discussing numbers, there are only two liquor licenses for establishments on the island – so wipe those visions of cabana boys, mai tais, and rum shots on the beach away.
 However, luckily for me, Hotel Molokai holds one of the liquor licenses!

 Check prices and availability for Hotel Molokai | Read Hotel Molokai reviews on TripAdvisor | Search for other hotels on Molokai